This section includes important information about your school visit to the Earth Trust such as what to bring and how to get here.

 Your day will be a combination of indoor and outdoor activities.
 Unfortunately, we can’t guarantee perfect weather!
 Here is a suggested list of things for pupils to bring:

-- Warm and cold clothes, which can get wet or muddy.
+- Outdoor clothes which can get wet or muddy.
 If possible we recommend a change of clothes if the weather looks particularly wet.

-- Gloves and woolly hat in cold weather, sun hat and sun cream if hot.
+- Warm clothes, gloves and woolly hat in cold weather, sun hat and sun cream if hot.

 - We recommend long trousers, no matter the weather, to protect from brambles and nettles.